tsuki0272/Kelly_Criterion/README.md

 - Probability of 50+ wins in one bin under uniformity: ~3.9e-22 → **effect is real**.

 ![Chi Squared Test for Each Probability](images/chi_squared.png)

+### 4. **How to Use**
+- From 'Simulation files' folder, run Optimal_Kelly.ipynb to execute a full simulation over defined probabilities and fractions.
+- Different parameters can be changed at the top of the notebook, including:
+	•	num_tries: Number of bets per simulation (default: 10,000)
+	•	bankroll: Starting bankroll for each run (default: 10)
+	•	fractions: Array of betting fractions (default: 0.1 to 0.9)
+	•	probabilities: Array of win probabilities (default: 0.45 to 0.65)
+	•	num_seeds: Number of independent simulations per probability (default: 1 - 100)
+	•	seed: Global seed for reproducibility and unbiased sampling (default: 42)